 Broadway, New York City’s very own theatre district, is teeming with fabulous shows and breathtaking performances.
 A good time is all but guaranteed at a Broadway show, but getting tickets for the good shows can be a tad challenging.
-Wondering if there’s a way to score great seats for some of the best shows on Broadway at heavily discounted prices?
-The short answer is yes!
-The long answer, well, that’s what this article is all about.
+Wondering if there’s a way to score great seats for some of the best shows on Broadway for cheap?
+Well, our guide on the best ways to get Broadway discount tickets can help you out!

 The Broadway Ticketing Process